matthiasn/clojure-system-book/manuscript/Client-UI-Util.md

 [:div {:dangerouslySetInnerHTML #js {:__html (:html-text tweet)}}]
 ~~~

-One could likely implement this in pure Reagent, without this "dangerous" behavior.
-I don't mind it as injections of malicious code don't seem to be an issue in this application.
-However, it would be more elegant.
+It may be possible to implement this in pure Reagent without this "dangerous" behavior.
+That's fine by me as injections of malicious code don't seem to be an issue in this application.
+And it would be more elegant.
 Anyone interested in solving this?
 Maybe that could be a task to solve during a meetup or so.
 If you're interested, knock yourself out.

 The ````a-blank```` function we've seen a moment ago is then used by the ````url-replacer````, ````hashtags-replacer````, and ````mentions-replacer```` functions:

 ~~~
 (defn- url-replacer
-  "Replace URL occurences in tweet texts with HTML (including links)."
+  "Replaces URL occurrences in tweet texts with HTML (including links)."
   [acc entity]
   (s/replace acc (:url entity) (a-blank (:url entity) (:display_url entity))))
 ~~~